mumuki/mumuki-laboratory/README.md

 });
 ```

-#### 2.5 Optional: Sending your solution to the server programatically
+#### 2.5 Optional: Sending your solution to the server programmatically

 Your solution will be automatically sent to the client when the submit button is pressed.
 However,
-if you need to trigger submission process programatically, call `mumuki.submission.processSolution`:
+if you need to trigger submission process programmatically, call `mumuki.submission.processSolution`:

 ```javascript
 mumuki.submission.processSolution({solution: {content: /* ... */}});